jamesyang96/WebScience-AE/README.md

 5. Originila data (tweets_all.json) is uploaded to Google Drive.
 Sharing link is https://drive.google.com/open?id=1CHG-RAnxuu3P3ooCUQGWc7pJBq8_zr21

+6. crowdsoursing result aggregated.csv contains the result returen by crowdsourcing.
+It can be used to evaluate the labeling accuracy.

+7. crowdsorsing_data.csv contains the data random selected 30 data from each categor and used for crowdsourcing.

 ## Environment Needed:
 1. TextBlob
 2. spacy